0xPARC/0xparc-intro-book/src/copy-constraints.typ

   <copy2>
 ]
 Now how can the prover establish @copy2 succinctly?
-The answer is to run a permutation-check on the $3n$ entries of @copy2!
+The answer is to run a permutation check on the $3n$ entries of @copy2!
 The prover will simply prove that the twelve matrix entries of the matrix on the left are a permutation of the twelve matrix entries